saranyapatt/saranyapatt/README.md

 **Aspiring AI Engineer | Software Engineer | Data Engineer**

-I am a self-driven developer focused on building **scalable software** and **intelligent systems**.
+I am a developer focused on building **scalable software** and **intelligent systems**.
 Through intensive self-study and project-based learning, I have bypassed the standard curriculum to master advanced concepts in AI architecture and Data Engineering.

 ---